Arielogg/icu-insights/README.md

 The project is divided into the following stages:

-1. Data extraction: Synthesized in the file data_import.R, in this stage we select the most important tables from the dataset, related to the objective of the classifier, and their respective labels.
+1. Data extraction: found in the file data_import.R, in this stage I select the most important tables from the dataset, related to the objective of the classifier, and their respective labels.

-2. Feature selection: Synthesized in the file feature_selection.R.
+2. Feature selection: found in the file feature_selection.R.
 In this stage, the different tables are synthesized into one single table by means of selection and referencing across the different tables.

-3. Exploratory data analysis (EDA): In this stage, we explore the MIMIC-IV dataset using statistical and visualization techniques to gain insights into the relationships between variables and identify patterns and trends in the data.
+3. Model evaluation: found in the file model_training.R.
+In this stage, I develop and evaluate a few predictive models using the previously mentioned machine learning algorithms, including decision trees, random forests, and gradient boosting.
+I also evaluate the performance of these models given standardized accuracy metrics for the given task.

-4. Model development and evaluation: Synthesized in the file model_training.R.
-In this stage, we develop and evaluate several predictive models using various machine learning algorithms, including regression, decision trees, random forests, and gradient boosting.
-We also evaluate the performance of our models using metrics such as mean squared error, R-squared, and accuracy.
+3. Visualization: found in the file aux_plots.R.
+In this stage, various auxiliary plots are produced to help illustrate the data, the models, and their respective performances.

 ## Project Files